Tommy Hughitt

-Tommy Hughitt (born Ernest Fredrick Hughitt; December 27, 1892 – December 27, 1961) was a Canadian-American National Football League utility player, coach, referee and politician.
-He was also an All-American quarterback for the University of Michigan in 1913.
+Tommy Hughitt (born Ernest Fredrick Hughitt; December 27, 1892 – December 27, 1961) was a Canadian-American professional football player, coach, referee, and politician.
+He played college football as a quarterback for the Michigan Wolverines, earning All-American honors.
+He was a utility player in the National Football League (NFL).

 Early life

 Hughitt was born in Genoa, British Columbia, but grew up in Escanaba, Michigan; his father, Orrin Hughitt, owned the hardware store in Escanaba.
 His high school football career in Escanaba was undistinguished, and Hughitt saw little playing time on his high school squad.
 Upon graduation he went to the University of Michigan, where he played halfback and then quarterback for the Wolverines.

 Coaching career

 From 1915 to 1916, Hughitt was the head football coach at the University of Maine.
 He compiled a 6–7–3 overall record, including the Maine Intercollegiate Athletic Association championship in 1915.
 An article in The Michigan Technic commented on Hughitt's success at Maine:

 Due to the excellent coaching of 'Tommy' Hughitt, former varsity quarterback, the University of Maine football team won the state championship this season.
 Hughitt showed the effectiveness of the Yost system of coaching by developing a bunch of green material, a team which staged a real 'comeback' after a bad start last year.
 Maine is highly pleased with the work of Hughitt and has engaged him for this season.

 After experiencing a winless season in 1916, Hughitt left his coaching position in Maine and signed with the Youngstown Patricians of the Ohio League, turning professional as a player-coach.
 When the Patricians ceased operations due to the war and flu problems of 1918, Hughitt moved on to Buffalo Niagaras and Prospects of the Buffalo Semi-Pro Football League, returning to Youngstown in a brief and abortive attempt to relaunch the Patricians in 1919.

 When the Prospects joined the ranks of the APFA (later known as the National Football League) in 1920, Hughitt was retained as the centerpiece of the now-renamed Buffalo All-Americans.
 During his APFA/NFL career, Hughitt was a triple threat man and player-coach at the same time, playing quarterback, wide receiver, running back, punter, placekicker, and playing on defense all the while coaching the team.
 He finished his career with an impressive 34–15–7 record, two state championships (1918 and 1919), two top-three finishes in the NFL (1920 and 1921), and statistically finishing at or near the top of the league in several scoring and receiving categories in 1920 and 1921 (the one-two punch of Hughitt and Ockie Anderson was one of the most potent in the nascent league); he never had a losing season in his entire time as a professional coach.